How smart rewards create more loyalty

-Use rewards to introduce customers to new products or flavours.
+Use rewards to introduce customers to new products or flavors.

-Another way to utilise your rewards program, is to use it to give customers the chance to try items or products that they usually wouldn’t.
+Another way to utilize your rewards program, is to use it to give customers the chance to try items or products that they usually wouldn’t.

 By making it seem to be excellent value on the rewards list, you are encouraging your ebay customers to trial it - and if they like it, you might see regular purchases increase too.